Zilliqa/apidocs/source/index.html.md

 }
 ```

-Returns the minimum DS difficulty of the previous block, this is represented as an `Uint8`.
+Returns the minimum DS difficulty of the previous block, this is represented as an `Number`.

 ### HTTP Request